CARER TICKETS & KNOW BEFORE YOU GO

 *A carer must be over 14 years of age and understand the ticket-holding guest’s condition, assisting them during their visit.

-Disabled guests who have a specific need for a second helper/carer can request another free ticket, but will need to show that they have a need for a second carer by providing suitable proof, namely a letter, GP or hospital consultant detailing why the second carer is required.
+Disabled guests who have a specific need for a second helper/carer can request another free ticket, but will need to show that they have a need for a second carer by providing a registered GP or NHS letter or direct email sent in a secure, non- editable format notifying the recipient requires additional carer support.

 Please note, it’s essential all guests pre-book online – carers tickets can be added online, with production by the ticket-holding guest of one of the above documents then required at admissions on the day.